pieterdesnerck/website/docs/index.md

 ![Eddington catchment map](/images/catchment.png)

-We cover residents of the North West Cambridge Development bounded by Maddingley Road on the south, Huntingdon Road on the North, the M11 Motorway and Storey's Field to the East.
+We cover residents of the North West Cambridge Development bounded by Madingley Road on the south, Huntingdon Road on the North, the M11 Motorway and Storey's Field to the East.

 ## Our aims